 The MBCT programme has been developed to follow a structure which includes coming to a class once a week throughout the course, where you have the benefit of being able to discuss with the teacher how the meditation practice is going.
 It is this combination of class-led and home-based meditation practice that has been proven to combat depression so successfully.
 However, at the moment there are not many classes available in the healthcare system.
 If you wish to pursue the programme by yourself, then there are the following options.

-Finally, if you wish to go into further detail, you might find it helpful to read the book written for programme instructors “Mindfulness-Based Cognitive Therapy for Depression“.
+If you wish to go into further detail on the theoretical background and rationale, you might find it helpful to read the book written for programme instructors “Mindfulness-Based Cognitive Therapy for Depression“.

 Can I learn mindfulness if I have not been clinically depressed?